Saving Lives,

 Our Impact & Recognition

-One Baby at a Time was the first swim program in the U.S. to receive an “essential business” designation during the COVID-19 pandemic, allowing swim lessons to continue amid increasing childhood drowning rates.
+The Swim Company Foundation was the first swim program in the U.S. to receive an “essential business” designation during the COVID-19 pandemic, allowing swim lessons to continue amid increasing childhood drowning rates.

 Key Partnerships & Advocacy